TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Implementation and Evaluation

-\item \textbf{F8} (\textit{V-V-D}).
-Still with the two scheduled rules, TAPInspector also identifies another vulnerability, shown in Fig. \ref{fig:violation}(g).
-The difference between \textbf{F7} and \textbf{F8} is that in \textbf{F8}, $c_j$ is enabled by $a_i$ ($a_i\Rightarrow c_j$).
-An example violation occurs in two rules $r_i$ (``If humidity drops below 38\%, water the garden'') and $r_j$ (``Over 5 minutes after humidity is below 38\% while the watering system is turned on, close the watering system''), but due to platform delays, $l_i$ becomes greater than 5 minutes which leads $c_j$ (i.e., watering system is turned on) to be not satisfied and thus the watering system will not be locked.
-We call \textbf{F7} and \textbf{F8} as \textit{scheduled condition blocking}. \end{itemize} By setting these four modes of vulnerability in a sequential model (i.e., $r_i$ and $r_j$ are performed in order) and checking manually, we find that they all cannot be identified.
+\textbf{\textit{F5}}: \textit{Condition Blocking} (\textbf{V5-8}).
+It is also a common vulnerability in our found violations.
+TAPInspector totally identifies 89 condition blocking violations in the form of \textbf{V5}-\textbf{V8}.
+In these violations, there are 58 violations related to scheduled condition blocking (\textbf{V7} and \textbf{V8}) which are more than than ones (31 violations) related to condition dynamic blocking (\textbf{V5} and \textbf{V6}).
+This is caused by varying platform delays and high possible latency misconfigurations.
+Besides, by setting the four forms of vulnerability in a sequential model (\textit{i.e.}, $r_i$ and $r_j$ are performed in order) and checking manually, we find that they all cannot be identified as actual.

-\textbf{F9} (\textit{V-VI}): \textit{Device disabling}.
-It is a vulnerability related to device connections shown in Fig. \ref{fig:violation}(h).
-In our evaluation, we mainly focus on incorrect connections with outlets.
-We have two settings about how the IoT platform handles offline devices as discussed in $\S$\ref{subsec:slicing}.
-With the setting (1), TAPInspector identifies 32 violations with different offline devices, including safety-sensitive \textit{actuators} (e.g., siren, door locker, sprinkler) on which related commands cannot be executed, e.g., when smoke is detected, the siren cannot be turned on; or \textit{sensors} (e.g., motion detector, humidity sensor) for which sensing data is unavailable, e.g., since motion cannot be detected, the security system cannot react correctly.
-With setting (2), TAPInspector identifies 29 violations.
-An example in them occurs among the three rules discussed in action-trigger vulnerability (Fig. \ref{fig:violation}(b)) and a rule $r_h$ in an IFTTT applet (``Bright customers can turn off smart plug when bright indicates that energy prices are high'').
-The smart plug is misconfigured with a temperature sensor. $r_h$ is activated after the heater is turned on.
-Then, $r_j$ and $r_k$ cannot obtain the actual temperature due to offline temperature sensor and thus, cannot be executed.
-This violation leads the heater to be kept on, no matter how the temperature rises.
-In summary, device disabling is a serious vulnerability, which is easy to occur since device connections highly depend on users' manual configurations and has a wide range of safety hazards for TAP-based IoT systems.
+\textbf{\textit{F6}}: \textit{Device Disabling} (\textbf{V9}).
+In our evaluation, we mainly focus on incorrect connections on outlets.
+With setting (1) of how an IoT platform handles offline devices (discussed in $\S$\ref{sec:vuluerability}), TAPInspector identifies 32 violations with different devices, including safety-sensitive \textit{actuators} (e.g., siren, door locker, sprinkler) on which related commands cannot be executed, and \textit{sensors} (e.g., motion detector, humidity sensor) on which sensing data is unavailable.
+With setting (2), TAPInspector identifies 29 violations, in which rules depending on the sensing data of offline devices are not activated as actual.
+In summary, device disabling is a serious vulnerability that is easy to occur since physical and cyber connections depend highly on users' manual configurations and have a wide range of safety hazards for TAP-based IoT systems.